Automate access, reduce risk, and stay audit-ready

 At the level of security, user accounts have two primary purposes:

 In modern identity security, user accounts are managed through IAM and governance processes to ensure that every account is correctly provisioned, monitored, and deprovisioned.
-When managed appropriately, user accounts provide accountability, enable least privilege and reduce the risk of unauthorised access, making them among the most fundamental building blocks of any secure digital footprint.
+When managed appropriately, user accounts provide accountability, enable least privilege and reduce the risk of unauthorized access, making them among the most fundamental building blocks of any secure digital footprint.

 Standard user accounts are primarily used by employees for commonly accepted daily activities (e.g. email, collaboration applications, and access to internal systems at a more basic level).